lamdaham/APCSFinalProject/README.md

 Ivan: Coded multiple rooms and created traveling through rooms

+Sophia: Worked on powerpoint for presentation, continued working on making maze on paper and started planning for inventory.

 **6/6/21**

 Sophia: Tested potions, drew out mazes on paper, and edited the prototype.